 Animation: one of our predictions for the evolution of Hedwige and Prosper polders, after de-embankment.

 C. Schwarz, O. Gourgue, J. van Belzen, Z. Zhu, T.J.
 Bouma, J. Van de Koppel, G. Ruessink, N. Claude and S. Temmerman.
 Self-organization of a biogeomorphic landscape controlled by plant life-history traits.
 Nature Geoscience, 11:672-677, 2018.

 O. Gourgue, J. van Belzen, C. Schwarz, T.J.
 Bouma, J. van de Koppel, S. Temmerman.
 A convolution method to assess subgrid-scale interactions between flow and patchy vegetation in biogeomorphic models.
-Journal of Advances in Modeling Earth Systems, accepted for publication.
+Journal of Advances in Modeling Earth Systems, 13:e2020MS002116, 2021.

 And more to come…